-The Director of International Students and Scholar Services reserves the right to request other information which may be necessary to evaluate the application.
+Lander University reserves the right to request other information which may be necessary to evaluate the application.

 All credentials for international students should be submitted several months prior to the expected term of enrollment.
 Applications arriving after the deadline will be considered for the next term.